EDCD/EDDI/SpeechResponder/Variables.md

   - *bodyname* - the name of the current body (if landed or in an srv)
   - *planetradius* - the radius of the current body (if landed or in an srv)
   - *altitude_from_average_radius* - true if the altitude is computed relative to the average radius (which is used at higher altitudes) rather than surface directly below the srv
-  - *hyperspace* - true if jumping between star systems.
-  - *srv_highbeam* - true if the lights in your SRV are set to the high beam mode.
   - *on_foot_in_station* - true if you've disembarked at a station.
   - *on_foot_on_planet* - true if you've disembarked on a planet surface.
   - *on_foot_in_hangar* - true if you've disembarked in a vehicle hangar.